-Jonathan Robins is a first year student at Columbia Business School.
-Most recently, he was the Manager, International Public & Government Affairs at Alcoa.
+Jonathan Robins is a first year student at Columbia Business School, where he is the Founder & President of the Columbia Business School Democrats.
+Prior to Columbia, he was the Manager, International Public & Government Affairs at Alcoa.
 Jonathan was responsible for managing the company’s international government relations portfolio in 14 countries and the European Union; he also served as speechwriter for the Chairman & CEO.
 Previously, Jonathan worked for Albright Stonebridge Group—a leading international strategic advisory firm—where he helped Fortune 500 companies navigate the intersection of business and politics in emerging markets and drafted speeches for the Chairman.
 Jonathan earned his BA in Foreign Affairs from the University of Virginia.

 Natalie Rubin comes to CBS after five years in the nonprofit sector.
 While at Brown University, she became General Manager of WBRU-FM, a commercial radio station with a listernship of 200,000 and a nonprofit learning workshop.
 This experience helped cultivate a strong interest in social enterprise and small business strategy which she applied as an Enterprise Development Advisor in Senegal with the Peace Corps.
 She advised women’s collectives on improving their operations.
 She then joined a large international development NGO and focused on Afghanistan where she helped to grow the company’s mobile phone based monitoring services.